mobiledevatwknd/react-native-sqlite-storage/README.md

 #### Add SqlCipher to your windows project
 1. File -> Add -> Existing Project
 2. Select project in src\windows\SQLite3-WinRT\SQLite3\SqlCipher\SqlCipher\SQLCipher.vcxproj
-3. In your main windows universal application, Select References and add SqlCipher to import junit.framework.TestCase;
+3. In your main windows universal application, Select References and add SqlCipher
 4. The webpack process will not bundle the file in src\windows\SQLite3-WinRT\SQLite3JS.
 Add that file to your visual studio project and to the html file that drives the project.

 # TestRunner